abraxas86/abx-conjurebot/README.md

 This script combines AI_Horde and NodeJS to allow users in Twitch to create fake Yugioh cards using AI

 ## Setting up:
-Edit the .env_template file to suit your needs.
+1. Edit the .env_template file to suit your needs.
 Save as `.env`
+2. Build the database with the included .sql file.
+3. Create the commands and attributes (see the Commands table).

 ## How to start the bot:
 `./start.sh`